carlosp420/nymphalidae_diversification/MS_revised.md

 Our BiSSE analysis, extended to take into account missing taxa and phylogenetic uncertainty, shows a significantly higher net diversification rate for Ithomiini taxa, which can be attributed to the trait "feeding on Solanaceae hostplants" (Fig. 4).
-This is in agreement with the findings of @fordyce2010 using other statistical methods.
-Due to the fact that Ithomiini are virtually the only nymphalids using Solanaceae as hostplants, it is possible that the trait responsible for a higher diversification of Ithomiini might not be the hostplant character.
+This is in agreement with previoues findings using other statistical methods [@fordyce2010].
+Due to the fact that
+Ithomiini are virtually the only nymphalids using Solanaceae as hostplants, it is possible that the trait responsible for a higher diversification of Ithomiini might not be the hostplant character.
-As noted by @maddison2007, the responsible trait might be a codistributed character such as a trait related to the ability to digest secondary metabolites.
+As noted by Maddison et al. (2007) [@maddison2007], the responsible trait might be a codistributed character such as a trait related to the ability to digest secondary metabolites.

 Solanaceae plants contain chemical compounds and it has been suggested that the high diversity of Ithomiini is consistent with the "escape-and-radiate scenario" due to